Eigenvalues and Entropy of a Hitchin representation: Introduction

 The unstable distribution of the inverse flow $v\mapsto \phi^i_{-t}v,$ is $\hom(\ell_i(x,y),\ell_{i+1}(x,y)),$ so the same argument proves that $h^{\sigma_{i}}_\rho=1.$ Finally, observe that even though $i\neq(d+1)/2,$ we have achieved all possible simple roots.

-One concludes that for all $\sigma\in\Pi,$ the function $\rho\mapsto h_\rho^\sigma$ is constant equal $1$ on the open set $U.$ Corollary \ref{cor:conolimite} states that this map is analytic on $\Hitchin(\E,d),$ hence, it is globally constant.
+One concludes that for all $\sigma\in\Pi,$ the function $\rho\mapsto h_\rho^\sigma$ is constant equal $1$ on the open set $U.$ Since $\Hitchin(\E,d)$ is an analytic manifold (Hitchin \cite{hitchin}), Corollary \ref{cor:conolimite} implies that this map is analytic on $\Hitchin(\E,d),$ hence, it is globally constant.
 This finishes the proof of Theorem B.